dinosaur21/Loophole-PumpkinGardenMachine-Vulnhub/README.md

 https://www.vulnhub.com/entry/mission-pumpkin-v10-pumpkingarden,321/

 ### Description
-I discovered a loophole in the 1st level-PumpkinGarden of the Mission Pumpkin series ont he site *Vulnhub* that wasn't mentioned in the rules.
+I discovered a loophole in the 1st level-PumpkinGarden of the Mission Pumpkin series on the site `Vulnhub`,that wasn't mentioned in the rules.
 This loophole allows for unintended shortcuts(gaining root access) that can undermine the intended challenge.

 ### System Details
 1. Host- Parrot Security OS (Debian 64-bit)